neopragma/self-start-ruby/README.md

 In the example above, the last expression evaluated in method 'add' is 'number1 + number2', so that is the value returned from the method.

-#### 24. If you need to return from the middle of a method, you have to code a 'return' statement.
+#### 24. If you need to return from the middle of a method, you need a 'return' statement.

 ```ruby
 def add_positive number1, number2